 - determine whether existing staff work for another employer and if so, whether their total weekly working time averages more than 48 hours per week (over a 17 week period)

 - identify staff who are working more than an average of 48 hours per week for the University (including overtime over a 17 week period)

 - advise staff that in the future, to ensure compliance with WTR, any other employment must be declared to their line manager

 2.2.2 New Staff

 When appointing a new member of staff, the line manager should establish whether s/he will also be working for another employer, and if so, whether by taking University employment they will be working for more than an average of 48 hours per week.
-All relevant University terms and conditions of employment include the requirement (Appendix 1) that staff notify their manager of any additional employment.
-Staff with working time in excess of 48 hours per week, will be required to sign an `opt out´ agreement (Appendix 2).
+All relevant University terms and conditions of employment include the requirement that staff notify their manager of any additional employment.
+Staff with working time in excess of 48 hours per week, will be required to sign an `opt out´ agreement (see below).

 2.3 Staff Working In Excess Of The 48 Hour Average Weekly Working Time Limit

 Line managers should ask all staff identified as working over 48 hours per week either for the University or more than one employer to sign an individual agreement to `opt out´ of the weekly working time limit.
 This `opt out´ agreement should be issued by line management with the completed agreement being forwarded to the relevant Human Resources Faculty/Professional Services team.
 Please see Section 4, Guidance for Line Managers for further information.

 2.3.2 Staff Not Wishing To Sign An 'Opt Out' Agreement

 As the over-riding principle of the WTR is to ensure the health and safety of all employees, staff are not obliged to sign an `opt out´ agreement.
 However, those staff working over the 48 hour average weekly working limit who do not wish to sign an `opt out':